aws/aws-cdk/packages/@aws-cdk/aws-rds/README.md

 You cannot specify a parameter map and a parameter group at the same time.

-## Serverless
+## Amazon Aurora Serverless

 [Amazon Aurora Serverless](https://aws.amazon.com/rds/aurora/serverless/) is an on-demand, auto-scaling configuration for Amazon
 Aurora.
 The database will automatically start up, shut down, and scale capacity up or down based on your application's needs.
-It enables you to run your database in the cloud without managing any database instances.
+You can run your database on AWS without managing database capacity.

+### Amazon Aurora Serverless v1

+Amazon Aurora Serverless v1 is a simple, cost-effective option for infrequent, intermittent, or unpredictable workloads.

-The following example initializes an Aurora Serverless PostgreSql cluster.
+The following example initializes an Aurora Serverless v1 PostgreSql cluster.
-Aurora Serverless clusters can specify scaling properties which will be used to automatically scale the database cluster seamlessly based on the workload.
+Aurora Serverless v1 clusters can specify scaling properties with `scaling` which will be used to automatically scale the database cluster seamlessly based on the workload.

 ```ts